 Below are select highlights for the data included in the profile.

-- Statutory ownership restrictions on foreign capital, as measured by the Investing across Sectors indicators, exist in a number of key sectors of the Armenian economy.
-Foreign ownership of air transportation companies (domestic and international) is limited to a maximum of 49%.
-In addition to these restrictions, Armenian laws also limit foreign ownership in the airport operation and railway transportation sectors to 40%.
+- In Armenia, statutory ownership restrictions on foreign capital, as measured by the Investing Across Sectors indicators, exist in a number of key sectors of the economy.
+Foreign ownership of air transportation companies (domestic and international), for example, is limited to a maximum of 49%.
+In addition to these restrictions, which can be found in many countries in Eastern Europe and Central Asia, Armenian laws also limit foreign ownership in the airport operation and railway transportation sectors to 40%.

-- Armenia’s economic freedom score is 68.9, making its economy the 41st freest in the Heritage Foundation’s Index 2014.
-Its overall score has declined by 0.5 point from last year, primarily due to combined deteriorations in investment freedom, business freedom, and fiscal freedom.
-Armenia is ranked 18th among the 43 countries in the Europe region, and its score is above the world and regional averages.*
+- Armenia’s economic freedom score is 68.8, making its economy the 39th freest in the 2012 Index.
+Its overall score has decreased by 0.9 point from last year, reflecting worsened scores in freedom from corruption, government spending, and monetary freedom.
+Armenia is ranked 19th freest among the 43 countries in the Europe region, and its score puts it above the world and regional averages.*

 * Source: The Heritage Foundation Index of Economic Freedom, http://www.heritage.org/index/